-1. Select the menu File > New> BPM Project within the X4 Designer.
+1. Select File > New > BPM Project in the X4 Designer.

-- 2. Select an empty project template or an already existing template. - 3.
-Enter the project's name in Project name. - Click Finish to create the project.
-An empty BPM project with the predefined structure is created within the Repository Navigator.
+- 2. Select an empty project or an already existing template.

+- 3. Enter the project name in File name.

+- 4. Click Finish to create the project.

-(i) The various elements of a BPM project can now be created via the context menu.
+An empty BPM project with the predefined structure is created within the Projects view.
+You can now select and create various elements for your BPM project using the context menu.
 The available options change depending on where in the tree structure the context menu is opened.